 On October 1, 2015, EPA strengthened the NAAQS for ground-level ozone to 70 ppb, based on extensive scientific evidence about ozone's effects on public health and welfare.
 The updated standards will improve public health protection, particularly for at-risk groups including children, older adults, people of all ages who have lung diseases such as asthma, and people who are active outdoors, especially outdoor workers.
 They also will improve the health of trees, plants and ecosystems.

-Proposed implementation rule for the 2015 ozone standard was published November 17, 2016 (81 FR 81276) and proposed a framework for nonattainment area classifications and SIP requirements.
+The proposed implementation rule for the 2015 ozone standard was published November 17, 2016 and proposed a framework for nonattainment area classifications and SIP requirements.
 In addition, the proposed rule follows the approach adopted for the previous Classifications Rule and SIP Requirements Rule (SRR) for the 2008 ozone NAAQS.

-In September 2016, CARB recommended to EPA that the San Francisco Bay Area be in nonattainment for the 70 ppb 2015 ozone NAAQS.
+In September 2016, CARB recommended to EPA that the San Francisco Bay Area be designated in nonattainment for the 70 ppb 2015 ozone NAAQS.
 EPA concurred with CARB's recommendation and on April 30, 2018, EPA completed area designations for most of the United States (including the San Francisco Bay Area).
-These final designations will take effect 60 days after the notice is published in the Federal Register.
+On June 4, 2018, EPA published a final rule that designated 51 areas as nonattainment for the 2015 ozone NAAQS.
+These final designations took effect on August 3, 2018, 60 days after the notice was published in the Federal Register.
+Nonattainment areas must demonstration conformity of transportation plans and transportation improvement programs (TIPs) to the 2015 ozone NAAQS by August 3, 20192, the end of the grace period.

-In addition, because marginal 8-hour ozone areas are not required to submit an attainment demonstration SIPs (containing on-road motor vehicle emission budgets required to demonstrate conformity), the conformity finding in this report is based on the approved 1-hour ozone on-road motor vehicle emission budgets contained in the Bay Area's 2001 Plan.
+In addition, because marginal 8-hour ozone areas are not required to submit an attainment demonstration SIP (containing on-road motor vehicle emission budgets required to demonstrate conformity), the conformity finding in this report is based on the approved 1-hour ozone on-road motor vehicle emission budgets contained in the Bay Area's 2001 Plan.